-Recently we found that turning the map upside down and changing the discussion created the team why in a way that the team enjoyed and felt a stronger commitment to improving the team’s work.
+Recently we found that turning the map upside down and changing the discussion created the team why in a way that the team enjoyed and felt a more substantial commitment to improving the team’s work.

 - how do we get work done on this team?
-Most teams have a fake or polished view of how work gets done, to see this in action look at the project updates to management vs. the actual way the team works.
-By looking at how the work gets done, how people work together, and what about those areas you and the team wish to amplify and dampen can make small changes to the task and improve team performance.
+Most teams have a fake or polished view of how work gets done.
+To see this in action, look at the project updates to management vs. how the team works.
+Looking at how the work gets done, how people work together, and what about those areas you and the team wish to amplify and dampen can make small changes to the task and improve team performance.

 - who are you?
-How the work gets done will show that there are divisions and some silos within the organization and processes that the team is trying to impact – do not fight these.
-Work through who is on the team, who are the stakeholders you work with, who is needed or not needed to make progress.
-From who are you ask – when this person has shown cooperation and resistance in the past? how much do they know about what we are doing?
+How the work gets done will show divisions and some silos within the organization and processes that the team is trying to impact – do not fight these.
+Work through who is on the team, the stakeholders you work with, and who is needed or not needed to make progress.
+From who are you, ask when this person has shown cooperation and resistance in the past?
+How much do they know about what we are doing?
 This step develops trust from small shifts to how the work gets done.

 - why does this team exist?
-From the points above you can change and adjust the teams why to support the environment to get the work done.
-This may alter the initial goals and objective the team, and when that happens, the team will think about how they get work done around here.
+From the points above, you can change and adjust the team’s why to support the environment to get the work done.
+This may alter the initial goals and objectives of the team, and when that happens, the team will think about how they get work done around here.

-With teams and leadership the idea that you need a noble why can create a paralysis analysis and leave people lost, starting on the team performance map at how, creates progress through movement, and when teams start moving, you can determine progress-steps through interactions and discussions.
+With teams and leadership, the idea that you need a noble why can create a paralysis analysis and leave people lost, starting on the team performance map at how, makes progress through movement, and when teams start moving, you can determine progress-steps through interactions and discussions.